symfony/symfony-docs/components/security/authentication.rst

 ------------------------------

-When a user is successfully authenticated, the security component will also dispatch a ``security.authentication.success_sensitive`` just before erasing credentials and dispatching the regular success event.
+When a user is successfully authenticated, the security component will also dispatch a ``security.authentication.success_sensitive`` event just before erasing credentials and dispatching the regular success event.
 The event object will contain the token used to authenticate, allowing you to act upon its sensitive information.

 A common use for this would be to check whether a user's password needs rehashing to stay up to date with current encryption standards.